FEATURED POST

 Gradual Capacity Loss

 Unless something catastrophic happens to cause the battery to suddenly die, the capacity of a battery fades, or declines over time.
-Thats just how it is.
+That is the function of several factors, but ultimately, that is just the nature of batteries.

 When the battery crosses that line, and no longer has enough capacity, the manufacturer will say the battery has exceeded its lifetime.